msyinjie/RDS-Template-China/Windows10-custom/README.md

 * numberOfInstances - number of Windows 10 host to deploy. the max instance limit to 999.the default is 2.
 * VmSize - virtual machine size for the Windows 10 host instances. the default is **Standard_D4_v3**.
     * PowerShell enumeration: ```Get-AzureRmVMSize -Location $location```
 * TemplateImageUri - URI for the template VHD to use for host instances.
-For example, https://rdsstorge.blob.core.chinacloudapi.cn/vhds/Windows10Image.vhd, this image **MUST** based on Windows 10 and **MUST** be Syspreped.
+For example, https://rdsstorge.blob.core.chinacloudapi.cn/vhds/Windows10Image.vhd, this image **MUST** based on Windows 10 and **MUST** be Syspreped and MUST be Generation 1(not allow Generation 2).

 ### Connect to new deployment
 After successful deployment, the URL for the Remote Desktop will be %dnsLabelPrefix%-XX.%location%.cloudapp.chinacloudapi.cn(XX is 01-99).